Prayers & Practices

 The Fifteen Days of Miracles

-Guru Shakyamuni Buddha displayed miraculous powers in order to subdue six tirthikas (non-Buddhist teachers) who lacked faith in him, as well as to inspire more faith in his followers.
+On the 15 days from Tibetan New Year/Losar to the final Day of Miracles, Chotrul Duchen, Guru Shakyamuni Buddha displayed miraculous powers in order to subdue six tirthikas (non-Buddhist teachers) who lacked faith in him, as well as to inspire more faith in his followers.

 Guru Shakyamuni Buddha’s birth, enlightenment and parinirvana.